Robbendebiene/flutter-mvvm-architecture/doc/VIEWS.md

 ## View

 A View encompasses a set of connected screen components.
 It's main goal is to provide exactly one View Model to it's children.
-The View Model can be accessed via the View's `BuildContext` using the `$` locator function like so: `$<MyViewModel>(context);`
+The View Model is passed as a second argument in the build function.
 Any Observables (typically provided by a View Model) used inside the build method will automatically rebuild the View.

 **Example:**